cytosmart-bv/AxionVueOpenAPI/README.md

 When you want a single image taken at this moment use get_image.
 This will return the image as a [`pillow image`](https://pillow.readthedocs.io/en/stable/reference/Image.html).
-You need to give the serial number of the device you want to target
+You need to give the serial number of the device you want to target.

 ```python
 img = connector.get_image(serial_number)